-- 1. Batch 3 fresh fuel only - 2.
-Enrichment: batch 3 average + 20 (highest core enrichment) - 3.
+- 1. Batch 3 fresh fuel only - Enrichment: batch 3 average + 20 (highest core enrichment) - 3.
 No cladding or core structural material - 4.
-No soluble poison or control material from the core - Credible fuel size and optimal volume fraction and moderator density - Canister fuel regions are completely filled without weight restrictions - 7.
+No soluble poison or control material from the core - 5.
+Cptimally moderated, stacked, standard whole fuel pellets - Canister fuel regions are completely filled without weight restrictions - 7.
 Uniform 50°F temperature - 8.
 B-10 surface density was assumed to be 0.040 gm/cm2 in the Boral used for the fuel canister.
 (Actual B-10 surface density will be 0.040 gm/cm2 with a 95/95% confidence level in the testing to provide at least a 20 margin.) - 9.
-B4C powder density used is the poison tubes for the filter and knockout canister was assumed to be 1.35 gm/cm3 with the boron weight percent assumed to be 70%.
-(Actual B4C powder density will be at least 1.38 gm/cm3 with a boron weight percent meeting requirements for ASTM-C-750 Type 2 B4C powder, minimum boron weight percent 73%.)
+B4C density used is the poison tubes for the filter and knockout canister was assumed to be 1.35 gm/cm3 with the boron weight percent assumed to be 70%.
+(Actual B4C density will be at least 1.38 gm/cm3 with a boron weight percent meeting requirements for ASTM-C-750 Type 2 B4C powder, minimum boron weight percent 73%.)

-Optimization studies ware performed to determine the value of these parameters.
-These optimization studies are presented in Reference 1 along with other parametric studies performed for special ases.
+Optimization studies were performed to determine the value of these parameters.
+These optimization studies are presented in Reference 1 along with other parametric studies performed for special cases.

-The KE'20 analysis employs a fuel model that bounds all debris loading configurations.
+The KENO analysis employs a fuel model that bounds all debris loading configurations.
 Three basic configurations were analyzed for each canister: a single canister surrounded by water, an array of canisters in the storage pool and a disrupted canister model resulting from an enveloping drop.
 The standard canister configuration assumed that some minimum degree of damage could have occurred in the canisters during normal loading operations.
 All the canisters analyzed in an array were assumed to have this minimum damage.
 A 17.3" center-to-center spacing was analyzed for the array cases.
 The 17.3" center-to-center spacing accounts for all storage rack tolerances and is the minimum center-to-center spacing possible for any two canisters.
-The canisters are assumed to be loaded with debris consisting of whole fuel pellets enriched to 2.98 w/o, optimally moderated with 50°F unborated water.
-This provides the most reactive fuel configuration possible for the canisters.
-Thus, the analysis will provide conservative results and bound any actual configuration including draining of the canisters during the dewatering operation.
+The canisters are assumed to be loaded with debris consisting of whole fuel pellets enriched to 2.98 w/o, optimelly moderated with 50°F unborated water.
+The analysis will provide conservative results and bound any actual configuration including draining of the canisters during the dewatering operation.
 For accident conditions, it is assumed that optimized fuel is present in both normal fuel locations and in all void regions internal to the canister.
 Filling all void regions with fuel has the effect of adding fuel to the canister after a drop.